Runic-Studios/Deploy/README.md

 ### Harbor
 - Login to `registry.runicrealms.com`, create a project named `build` and a project named `jenkins`.
 There should also be a default one called `library`.
 - Create a robot user named `jenkins` (will be named `robot$jenkins`) with permission to read/modify all repositories in projects `build`, `jenkins` and `library`
-  - At this stage you need to go back and update the `regcred` secret you installed in the `jenkins` namespace with this robot password
+  - At this stage you need to go back and update the `regcred` secret you installed in the `jenkins` namespace with this robot password.

 ### Nexus
 - Login to `nexus.runicrealms.com`, create an admin password
 - Make sure to allow anonymous pulls from nexus

 ### Jenkins
 Install plugins: